-2. Send an email—You can also email the SSA support team from this webpage.
+2. Send an email—You can also email the SSA support team from the Social Security website.
 Word of the wise: when sending an email, never include any Social Security numbers in your message or provide too much personal information.
 Check the email address carefully to avoid identify theft or a Social Security scam.

-3. Visit a local office—If you’re more of a face-to-face kind of person, click here and enter your zip code to find an SSA office near you.
+3. Visit a local Social Security office—If you’re more of a face-to-face kind of person, click here and enter your zip code to find an SSA office near you.

-4. Write them a letter—The SSA encourages you to call, email, or visit an office before you send a physical letter, but if snail mail is your style of choice, you can write to their Office of Public Inquiries at this address:
+4. Write them a letter—The SSA encourages you to call, email, or visit a local office before you send a physical letter, but if snail mail is your style of choice, you can write to their Office of Public Inquiries at this mailing address:

 Social Security Administration

 1100 West High Rise

 If you do write a letter, be sure to include your Social Security number and your claim number in the message.
 Also note that you should not be sending any applications, consultative examination results, or other forms of medical evidence to this address or any documents needed to request a Social Security number or benefit.

 For even more information about the SSA, check out their FAQ page here.